How many of us are there?

 And does housing benefit cover it?

 No. The Local Housing Allowance (LHA) is the maximum amount of housing benefit you can get, regardless of whether you’re a private renter (renting from a private landlord) or a social renter (renting from the council or a housing association).
-The monthly LHA in Lewisham, depending on which part of the borough you live in, is:
+The monthly LHA in Lewisham, depends on which part of the borough you live in.
+In 2021, the rates are: